DisCoTec/discotec.github.io/2020/attendees.md

 ## Asking Questions During Presentations

-1. During presentations, attendees may ask questions by clicking the `Q&A` button.
+1. During presentations, you may ask questions by clicking the `Q&A` from the Zoom dock.
+The dock is located at the top or bottom of your screen.

     ![Q&A](screenshots/q_and_a.png){:height="50%" width="50%"}